 The Icelandic Meteorological Office actually has a forecast which you can check here.
 Other things to watch out for include the weather, as you’ll ideally want a clear night sky with no clouds blocking your view.
 The brightness of full-moon nights can also make it more difficult to see the northern lights.

 If all of the above points align (solar activity, weather, and not a full moon) then next up you’ll want to find a location that is as dark as possible and far away from light pollution.
 If you’re staying in Reykjavik then the nearest and most popular destination to see the northern lights is Thingvellir National Park.

 Other popular sites include the plane wreck site near Solheimsandur, Kirkjufell, Hvítserkur, or Vestrahorn.
-If you’re unsure where to go, or would prefer to go with a guide, then why not book yourself a dedicated northern lights tours.

 Northern Lights Camera Settings

 Capturing the northern lights can be a challenge because of the constant movement of the Aurora as well as the fluctuating intensity of the light.
-Therefore you’ll have to play around with your cameras features in order to get that perfect snap.
+Therefore you’ll have to play around with your camera's features in order to get that perfect snap.